enburns/EVA_Instrumentality/README.md

 # EVA_Instrumentality
-This program is aimed at helping researchers submit variants to European Variant Archive with ease by aiding completion of metadata required by the archive.
+This program is aimed at helping researchers submit their samples to the European Variant Archive with ease by aiding completion of metadata required by the archive.

-add something

 ## Issues, bugs :bug:, and new feature requests
 Please open an issue in this repository.
 When reporting an issue, please provide sufficient information to reproduce the error.
 Some examples include: